knaidu/algorithms-programs/_posts/2012-04-27-string-permutation.markdown

 ---
 layout: post
-title: Check if a string is a permutation of another
+title: Check if a string is a permutation of another OR Anagrams
 categories: strings ctci
 ---